TEALSK12/introduction-to-computer-science/lesson_43.md

 * Students should complete the [Guess Who](lab_43.md) activity individually or in pairs
 * Students will be performing several traversal operations, some of which simulate mapping, filtering, or reducing/folding the list.
 You can discuss these operations if you feel the class can handle it.
-* Part 1.3 requires use of the "join" block—be sure that the students are comfortable using this block.
+* Part 1.3 requires use of the `join` block.
+Be sure that the students are comfortable using this block.

 ### Wrap-up